SyskeyDemon/Alien-invasion/README.md

 # Alien-invasion
-My first program of python
+My first program of Python for Alien-invasion